-The real estate process can be tricky–but knowing you have an attorney on your side to guide you through the process can help alleviate your worries.
+Pennsylvania real estate law can be tricky–having an attorney on your side to guide you through the process can help alleviate your worries.
 Mazzoni Karam Petorak & Valvano have been representing clients with their real estate issues throughout the Northeastern Pennsylvania region and are here to answer your real estate FAQs.

 Commercial leases generally fall into three categories:

 If you are purchasing a home, your lender will require you to get a land survey.
-The land survey will update property lines and may address soil conditions, mark existing properties, as well as make note of any easements.
+Land surveys update property lines, address soil conditions, mark existing properties, and make note of any easements.
 In addition, the legal descriptions found on deeds come as the result of the measurements taken by land surveyors.

 A lien is a claim against a property by a creditor.
-They are commonly placed against property such as homes and cars, so creditors like banks and credit unions can collect what is owed to them.
+They are commonly placed against property, such as homes and cars.
+This allows creditors like banks and credit unions to collect what is owed to them.

-Liens can also be removed, once the debt is paid and the owner will have the full title to the property.
+Once you or insurance pays the debt, the creditor removes the lien.
+Then the owner will have the full title to the property.

 The most common property dispute between landowners is where property lines begin and end.
-Oftentimes called the “boundary by consent and acquiescence,” property boundary lines are established in one of two ways, by dispute and compromise, or by recognition and acquiescence.
+Often called the “boundary by consent and acquiescence,” property boundary lines are established in one of two ways, by dispute and compromise or by recognition and acquiescence.